Dodgers Spring Training

 A dozen practice fields, six for use by each team, are spread out over the Camelback Ranch campus and are separated by a 1,300-foot lake running through the middle of the complex.

-Dodgers practice fields are located on the eastern side of the campus, where an orange grove also resides.
+Dodgers practice fields are located on the eastern side of the campus, where an orange grove also resides (albeit out of view from the public eye).

 White Sox practice fields are on the western half of the campus, where they are in clear view of the cars driving along Camelback Road.